🃏 🀄

 🃏

-By now, you should have at least one suit void.
-Use Vettu aggressively to slow down whoever is closest to escaping.
-If you are in the lead, try to escape before others can set up cuts against you.
+Use cuts aggressively to slow down whoever is closest to escaping.
+If you are in the lead, try to escape before opponents can set up cuts against you.

 Late Game (3 or fewer cards)

 Play conservatively.
-If you are close to escaping, avoid leading a suit where someone might cut you back.
-Play your safest cards and escape cleanly.
-If you are behind, a well-timed Vettu on the leader is your only lifeline.
+Avoid leading a suit where someone might cut you back.
+If you are behind, a well-timed cut on the leader is your only lifeline.

 Frequently Asked Questions